rvvergara/marvel-superheroes/README.md

 npm start
 ```

+Also ensure your redis server is running.
+Please check Redis documentation for more information.

 In order to test the API and also view it's documentation please open `localhost:8080/api-docs` in your browser.

 ## Technologies Used